Car Dealers: Marketing ideas to win the moments that matter

-The important thing to note is understanding where they’re searching and what types of content they’re consuming.
+The critical thing to note is understanding where they’re searching and what types of content they’re consuming.

-If they’re searching Google, then the majority of content they’ll find is written content.
+If they’re searching Google, then the majority of the content they’ll find is in written form.
 You want to be visible during this process, so provide plenty of helpful written content on your site.

 But be mindful, prospects won’t be ready to read sales-oriented pages during those early moments in the buying journey.
-Focus on educating them in a helpful manner by creating blog posts written by knowledgeable staff within your organisation.
+Focus on effectively educating them by creating blog posts written by knowledgeable staff within your organisation.